 Carry Professional Indemnity Cover

-Unlike many trades, pest control involves professional assessments and treatment recommendations.
-If your assessment is wrong or your treatment fails, professional indemnity covers the resulting claims.
-This is particularly important for borer, termite, and pre-purchase inspections.
+Unlike many trades, pest control involves professional assessments, written reports, and treatment recommendations that carry legal weight.
+If your assessment is wrong or your treatment fails, PI covers the resulting claims.
+This is especially important for termite inspections and pre-purchase reports.

 4

-Always follow manufacturer guidelines for chemical use, application rates, and re-entry times.
-Communicate re-entry requirements clearly to clients in writing.
-Non-compliance can void your insurance cover and result in regulatory prosecution.
+Always follow manufacturer label directions for application rates, methods, and re-entry periods.
+Communicate re-entry requirements to clients in writing.
+Non-compliance can void your insurance and trigger prosecution under Safe Work Australia hazardous substance regulations.

 5

 Your business changes over time - new chemicals, different client types, additional services.
-Review your insurance at each renewal to ensure your cover still matches your actual business.
-Notify your insurer of significant changes.
+Review your insurance at each renewal to ensure your cover still reflects your actual operations.
+Notify your insurer of material changes mid-term.

 6